The Framework

 Potential applications include:

-• Online education, where educators can track user engagement without violating students’ privacy.
+- Online education, where educators can track student’s engagement without violating their privacy.

 graph TD